Before you start:

 If you found someone who is willing (and officially authorized) to supervise you, you can start the admission process.
 This is where it can get tricky, though.
 An official outline can be found in this PhD Handbook – Navigating your Doctorate.
 We offer some insight into other aspects not discussed there.

 Weird rule: Seeing as your contract is not coupled to you being a student it isn’t always advisable to enroll right away.
 For all European students the first 8 semesters of the PhD studies are free of university tuition fee (only a very small fee, the students’ union fee, must be paid).
 A PhD can take a lot longer than that, however.
 You can counteract by officially enrolling during a later period (e.g. after one year of work on your project).
 From experience, no one will care.
 The disadvantage: you will not receive emails by your doc school coordinators and you will not pop up in stats regarding the program during this period.
+However, you also need to be enrolled for at least 6 semesters (3 years) before your graduation.

 All the details regarding the admission processes are outlined here (for natural sciences), here (for life sciences) and here (for molecular biosciences).
 Generally this process is rather straight forward.
 All you need to do: submit the right documents and fulfil the requirements for your respective field (e.g. holding a masters/diploma degree).